optiver/vulcan-py/README.md

     build
 ```

-And this will ensure that vulcan and all its depndencies are pinned in your lockfile and used while building.
+And this will ensure that vulcan and all its dependencies are pinned in your lockfile and used while building.